Easy Pineapple Teriyaki Chicken with Rice dripping with flavor and cooked all in the same skillet!

 - Cook rice with crushed pineapple.
 Your rice is simmered in a can of crushed pineapple with its juice and water so the rice drinks up the slightly tangy, sweet, pineapple essence, perfectly complimenting the soy based teriyaki chicken which you nestle in your rice to finish cooking, periodically basting with your glaze, so the sticky, flavorful teriyaki glaze seeps further into the drool-worthy chicken and glides down to permeate the rice to create teriyaki pineapple rice. mind. blown.

-Teriyaki Chicken is fantastic served with any sautéed, roasted or grilled veggies you have on hand.
+Pineapple Teriyaki Chicken is fantastic served with any sautéed, roasted or grilled veggies you have on hand.
 Broccoli, snow peas, peppers, are great vegetables to add to make it healthier and well balanced.
-But don’t stop there, here are some more ideas to spice up your Chicken Teriyaki:
+But don’t stop there, here are some more ideas to spice up your Pineapple Teriyaki Chicken:

 - Stir Fry Veggies.
 You can stir fry any veggies your heart desires from broccoli, to bell peppers, to mushrooms, to carrots, etc. or you can serve with roasted veggies such as Roasted Broccoli, Roasted Broccolini, Roasted Cauliflower, Roasted Carrots, Sauteed Brussels Spouts, or Roasted Squash.